 These carrots and parsnips are oven roasted until crispy on the outside and tender on the inside.
 They are healthy, crazy simple to make, and full of rich, savory flavor.

 Are you looking for a tasty but simple side dish to pair with your dinner?
-Oven roasted carrots and parsnips are a perfect option for any meal, but especially as a festive and colorful holiday side.
+Oven roasted carrots and parsnips are a perfect option for any meal, but especially as a festive and colorful holiday side, much like our roasted butternut squash.
 They take only five minutes to prepare, and ten minutes to roast in the oven.
 They check off all the boxes for the perfect easy side dish.

 What Are Oven Roasted Carrots and Parsnips?